sultanhq/CV/README.md

 ### Problem Solver
 I am able to understand problems and have the skill of being able to envisage designs or systems in my head; Which I then relish the challenge of putting that vision into practice to create a solution.

-A good example of this is creating series of macros & reports for my previous employer to see where the business was struggling with invoice payment times and stock losses, the end result, halved the amount of unpaid invoices.
+A good example of this was creating series of tools for my previous employer.
+It allowed them to see where the business was struggling with invoice payment times and stock losses.
+The tools reduces losses by 90%, and also halved the amount of unpaid invoices.

 ### Fast Learner
 For my one week project [(Twitter Forest)](https://github.com/sultanhq/twitter_forest)  at Makers Academy, our team found that our in-browser project required live communication with another service.
 I found that WebSockets was required, which I then learnt and implemented into production in under 2 days.

 ### Not scared to try
 I am not afraid to try something to see if it works, most people that know me call me a tinkerer.
-This skill has helped me when I was developing a new frame for a quadcopter, the 3d printer I had was not able to print at the precision I required, so I looked at the source code and tweaked it to allow it to produce result at twice the factory resolution.
+This skill has helped me when I was developing a new frame for a quadcopter, the 3d printer I had was not able to print at the precision I required, so I looked at the source code and tweaked it to allow it to produce prints at twice the factory resolution.

 ### Communication
 Some of my spare time is taken up as a Scout leader; in that role, communication is key for the success in getting the message across.
 This skill also passes over to teaching which I have found very useful when pair programming.